arohner/datomic-compound-index/README.md

 # Limitations

 - index-key does not automatically update the compound index attribute when any of 'source' attributes change.
-- Using index-key with {:partial? true} won't work in d/q because d/q doesn't support substring matches.
+- Using d/q with a partial index-key won't work because d/q doesn't support substring matches.
 - keys are sorted & searched via string representation, lexographically.
 - datomic supports using re-find in a database function, but AFAICT, there's no way for it to use an index, so avoid re-find.